 The lighting protector kit is a surge protector for the amplifier that sits on the cable coming from the outside antenna and prevents any surges of electricity from traveling down the antenna cable and frying the amplifier.
 It is highly recommended for use with all signal booster kits.

-8. How to Install a Signal Booster in Your Home
+8. ow to Install a Cell Phone Booster in Your Home

-Once you've selected and purchased your new cell phone signal booster system and accessories, then the next step is to install the booster in your home.
+Once you've selected and purchased your new cell phone signal booster for home system and accessories, then the next step is to install the booster in your house.

 We recommend that you perform a soft install first by loosely running cables through open windows and temporarily placing components before drilling any holes and permanently installing the system.
 This will allow you to troubleshoot and optimize the setup of the booster first without having to move components if the initial setup is not ideal.